PrefectHQ/prefect/docs/ui/dashboard.md

 ## Run history

-The **run history** area of the dashboard provides an overview of recent flow runs by time and duration of run.
+The **run history** area of the page provides an overview of recent flow runs by time and duration of run.
 [Filters](#filters) control the detail of what's shown in the Run history.

 ![Highlighting the run history section of the dashboard.](/img/ui/orion-dash-history.png)